adaltas/ece-bigdata-2022-fall/modules/01.introduction-to-big-data/index.md

 ## Data jobs: Data Architect

-- Data Lake architecture
+- Data Lake (or data platform) architecture
 - Components installation and monitoring
 - Ensure the data is securely accessed and governed
-- Knowledge of all available Big Data tools
+- Knowledge of all available Big Data tools and when to use them

 ## Data jobs: Data Something...